US holiday weekend adds to virus worries as case counts grow

 In Florida, bars statewide are shut down and some regional attractions, such as Zoo Miami and Jungle Island, have closed.
 Officials in South Florida — including in Miami-Dade County and the Florida Keys — closed beaches through the weekend.

+“Tourism is not dangerous,” Luedtke said.
+“I think people not following the rules is dangerous.”

+The holiday weekend coincides with a big step back this week for California’s efforts to reopen the state’s economy.
+Gov. Gavin Newsom ordered a three-week closure of bars and many indoor establishments in counties that are home to about three-quarters of the state’s population.

-Those efforts are in stark contrast to President Donald Trump’s weekend agenda, including a fireworks display Friday night at Mount Rushmore in South Dakota and Saturday’s “Salute for America” celebration set to include a presidential speech on the White House South Lawn and an enormous fireworks display that could pack people into downtown Washington in the evening.
+Local efforts to discourage holiday gatherings are in stark contrast to President Donald Trump’s weekend agenda, including a fireworks display Friday night at Mount Rushmore in South Dakota and Saturday’s “Salute for America” celebration set to include a presidential speech on the White House South Lawn and an enormous fireworks display that could pack people into downtown Washington in the evening.

 In Britain on Saturday, some signs of normalcy returned with pubs and barbers reopening for the first time in months.